-Each month, we set the facts straight regarding common health and wellness myths.
+Each month we set the facts straight regarding a popular health and wellness myth.

-This month’s misconception: Sun & Tanning Myths
+This month’s misconception: Sun protection practices

 To take advantage of the summer sunshine, many of us spend time outside whether on vacation or in our backyards.
 While “fun in the sun” is part of the season, two of the biggest summertime medical misconceptions have to do with sun exposure – skipping sun protection on a cloudy day and not wearing sunscreen depending on how well you tan.

 On a cloudy or overcast day, many are tempted to skip the sunscreen — after all, the sun isn’t shining, so it can’t do any damage, right?
+Wrong.

 Walk into any store to purchase sunscreen and you’ll be bombarded with all of the choices—not just in brands, but with their Sun Protection Factor (SPF) levels.
 Do you know what SPF means or its significance in protecting your skin?